thaobube/Covid-Killer/README.md

 Vous pouvez répondre à même ce document ou dans un fichier à part.

 - Qu'est-ce que JavaScript vanilla ?
+JavaScript vanilla is a term used to refer to the pure JavaScript (we can say regular/ordinary/plain Javascript).
+So, it means that is the Javascript WITHOUT additional libraries or frameworks (like jQuery, React, Angular...).

 - Qu'est-ce qu'AJAX ?
+AJAX is an acronym that stands for Asynchronous JavaScript and XML, its core function is to help to update the content of the website asynchronously - it means when the user change a small content of the web, he/she doesn't need to reload the entire page.

-- Pourquoi JavaScript est parfois mal-aimé des devs ? **(s)**
+- Pourquoi JavaScript est parfois mal-aimé des devs ? **(s)** From my personnal point of view, there are 2 weak points of the Javascript:
+1. Security :JavaScript is explicitly added to web pages and client browsers, and the JavaScript code is viewable to the user, others may use it for malicious purposes.
+2. Lack of Debugging Facility:it is not as efficient as other editors like C# editor, it is difficult for the developer to detect the problem.

 - Y a-t-il des types en JavaScript ?
 Si oui, lesquels ?
+Yes, Javascript has many data types: numbers, string, object (includes array), booleans, null and undefined.

 - Est-ce que SASS est un langage qui est interprété par les navigateurs ?
+No.
+SASS in an acronym that stands for syntactically awesome style sheets - it is a CSS pre-processor scripting language.
+So it is necessary to compile the SASS into the CSS and the browser can use this CSS (only CSS is used by the browser, not SASS)

-- Pourquoi peut-on dire que JavaScript est un langage "multi-paradigmes" ? **(s)**
+- Pourquoi peut-on dire que JavaScript est un langage "multi-paradigmes" ? **(s)** "Maybe", because JavaScript has functional capabilities and OOP capabilities.
+However, the core building blocks of a functional program are variables and functions rather than objects and methods.
+In JavaScript functions are first class which are treated as a data type and can be used like any other value.
+Moreover, the characteristics/ main features of an Object-oriented programming (Abstraction, Inheritance, Polymorphism, Encapsulation) are not really clear in JS compared with other languages like C# or Java.
+So, in my opinion, JS is almost a functional programming.

 - En JS, une fonction peut-elle retourner une fonction ?
+Yes, in JavaScript functions are first classes Functions.
+We can assign function to variable, pass function as argument, return function from another function.

 - Est-ce que `alert` existe en Node.JS ?
+I think the method window.alert() is used to show a popup message in the browser (a client-side).
+However, the Node.JS is the back-end (server side), so we cannot use it.

 - Est-ce que `window.console.log === console.log` dans le navigateur ?
+It depends on the Javascript environment.
+By defautl, in the browser JS environment, 'window' is the global object so it will be 'true'.
+However, in the NodeJS (there is no 'window') or other non-default browser environments which don't have 'window' => we can't access the 'window' => it will fail.

-- Quel est votre aspect préféré de JavaScript ? **(s)**
+- Quel est votre aspect préféré de JavaScript ? **(s)** In my opinion, there are 2 mains reasons make the JS is a good choice:
+1. Simplicity - JavaScript's syntax is relatively simple to learn and to get started compared to other popular languages like C# or Java.
+2. Popularity & Versatility - JavaScript is used everywhere on the browser side and nowadays on the server (Node JS).
+So, it is possible to develop an entire JavaScript app from front to back using only JavaScript.
+It is one of the most popular versatile scripting language.

 ## Épreuve pratique sur 80pts
 Vous êtes codeuse/codeur JavaScript dans une clinique du centre-ville.